 In our new pandemic life, I have been searching high and low for safe ways to get my kids outside and off screens, and horse riding lessons felt like a viable option.
-I recounted the many positive ways working with horses impacted my life as a preteen on.
+I recounted the many positive ways that working with horses impacted my life as a youth.

 Last month, I decided to offer riding lessons one more time, signing my son up first and eventually convincing my daughter to try.
 The experience has been positive for everyone.
 A few examples of the many benefits of working with horses for people of all ages are:

 3. Working with a horse builds confidence and communication skills.
-While working with a horse, your child is able to develop important leadership skills, because under the herd mentality you must be the leader.
+While working with a horse, your child can develop important leadership skills, because under the herd mentality you must be the leader.
 My daughter can be too passive around horses, and my son can goof off and not be tuned in to what is going on.
-In both cases, they had to improve their leadership and communication skills, in order to be safely in command of a giant (+/- 1,000 pound animal).
+In both cases, they had to improve their leadership and communication skills, to be in command of a giant (+/- 1,000 pound animal).

 4. Working with a horse builds important life skills.
 Life skill #1: “Getting back on that horse.”
 You know that saying: “Get back on the horse?”
 In the horse world, unless something is broken or severely damaged, you pick yourself up, dust yourself off, and try again.
 This is perhaps one of the most important life lessons you learn from a horse.

 5. Working with a horse builds important life skills.
 Life skill #2: Facing fears and remaining calm.
 Horses aren’t the brightest animals, I mean, their instinctual impulse is to take off running if they are afraid.
 They are trying to escape whatever is terrifying them, real or imagined.
-Returning to #3, building confidence and communication skills, horses are very tuned in to emotions of riders and it is important that the rider remain calm and in control in order to convey the sense that “it’s all good” to the horse.
+Returning to #3, building confidence and communication skills, horses are very tuned in to the emotions of riders and it is important that the rider remain calm and in control to convey the sense that “it’s all good” to the horse.
 There have been times, as a rider, that I have been nervous or scared about something.
-But I know it is important for me to be in control and to face my fears.
+I needed to face my fears.

 6. Working with a horse builds important life skills.
 Life skill #3: Learning compromise, that things won’t always go your way, and learning from your mistakes.
 Working with a large animal can be unpredictable.
 They don’t always behave the way we’d like or react the way we’d like, and we need to adjust and compromise in turn.